ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/error-reporting-conflicts.md

 Most functionality won't interfere.
 Special care should be taken when doing with the following.
 1. Switching from `Type` to `Annotation` for the `a` fields.

 There don't seem to be any interaction between error reporting and optimization.
 Errors are put in `IR` before optimization happens.
+The optimization procedure also shouldn't throw any errors.

 An improvement that can be put in place is to skip runtime index range checks.
 For example, this python code
 ```python